-Child Support is a payment usually made by a non-custodial divorced parent as a legal obligation to support to the financial care and costs of raising his or her minor child or children.
-A written agreement or a court order can settle the child support issues.
+Child Support is a payment usually made by a non-custodial divorced parent as a legal obligation to provide for the financial care and costs of raising his or her minor child or children.
+A written agreement or a court order can settle these issues.

-A Child Support Agreement is a written agreement between parents setting out the amount of child support.
+It is a written agreement between parents setting out the amount of child support.
 This is to help with the financial costs of raising their child/children after separation.
 The support shall cover the child’s expenses such as food, shelter, clothing, education, health costs and other extra-curricular costs for the benefit of the child.
-The agreement can include provisions about the method of payment of child support.
-Support shall be given in periodical payments, unless the parties agree to settle in other manners.
+The agreement can include provisions about the method of payment.
+It shall be given in periodical payments, unless the parties agree to settle in other manners.

-The amount of child support and up to what extent shall be according to the Court’s decision.
-The court will consider the non-custodial divorced parent’s ability to give the support, the condition in life of the child and the circumstances of the case.
+The amount and up to what extent shall be according to the Court’s decision.
+The court will consider the non-custodial divorced parent’s ability to give, the condition in life of the child and the circumstances of the case.

 If there are changes in circumstances or in the means or condition in life of the parties, they may request as follows:

-Parents must support their children during their minority, until they are capable of earning their own living.
-Therefore, the non-custodial parent cannot use such excuse for denying support for their child/children.
+Parents must provide for their children during their minority, until they are capable of earning their own living.
+Therefore, the non-custodial parent cannot use such excuse for denying this to their child/children.

-Parents have the obligation to support their children during their minority.
-It is parents’ obligation to give them proper education, to look after them when they are in poor health and support them until they are capable of earning their own living.
+Parents have the obligation to provide for their children during their minority.
+It is parents’ obligation to give them proper education, to look after them when they are in poor health and maintain them until they are capable of earning their own living.

 You can legitimate a father’s rights to a child through the following: